KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 {{% task %}}
 Find the single command that can remove all files on the hard drive online (but please don't try it!)
 {{% /task %}}

-## On files and such

-On Linux, almost everything is a file.
-A file is a file.
-A directory is a file.
-An entire harddrive is a file.
-A UART port is a file.
-Even a network connection is a file!
-Every file is owned by one user.
-All other users' privileges for that file (read, write, execute) are based on the **access permissions**.

-{{% figure src="/img/os/accesspermissions.png" title="Access permissions in an example folder"%}}

-The image above shows the content of a folder **example** this folder contains: 2 files, 2 directories, a *hidden* directory (.secretfolder), and a *hidden* file (.ssshhhtt.txt).
-With *hidden* is meant that these files are not seen with a normal *ls*.
-To see these files the **-a** options has to be present.
-In Linux, all files starting with a "dot" character (.) are hidden and are often called "dotfiles".
-They are often used to store configuration metadata; for example, git repositories have a .gitignore file with a list of files/directories that should not be included in the version control system.

-You will also notice two special/strange entries at the top of the `ls -al` output, named "." and "..".
-These are not real files on the disk, but rather virtual files that help navigation in the filesystem and the execution of commands.
-Firstly, the ".." always means "the parent of this directory".
-So if you are at the path "/home/user/test" and you do `cd ..`, you will automatically go to "/home/user".
-Doing `cd ../..` will go to "/home".
-Secondly, the single dot "." means "the current directory".
-This comes in handy if you want to search for something in files in the current directory or copy something to where you are at that moment without having to type the entire path.

-With the **-l** parameter for `ls` the *long listing* format is shown (as is seen in the image above).
-With this, the access permissions are shown in the first 10 characters of each line:

-{{% figure src="https://1.bp.blogspot.com/-4YYentw6dEM/W2WjhM1l1DI/AAAAAAAAL6M/2pJn_KbDXmUPEImvikiCFcnWJ0pLvzVVACLcBGAs/s640/UNIX%2Bfile%2Bpermissions%2Bby%2BJulia%2BEvans.jpg" title="source: drawings.jvns.ca"%}}

-The first character indicates whether the entry is a directory (d) or a file (-).

 ## Out of fuel ?
 Take a Shell